Orange-OpenSource/conllueditor/README.md

 loads the CoNLL-U file and saves every change to disk (and performs a `git commit` if the file is under git version control).

 The editor provides the following functionalities:
-* editing words (forms, lemmas, upos, xpos, features, enhanced dependencies)
+* editing words (forms, lemmas, upos, xpos, features, enhanced dependencies) (fast edit for UPOS and deprel)
 * editing dependency relations
 * indicates invalid UPOS, XPOS or dependency relations
 * join/split words (to correct tokenization errors)